LOT Education & Training

 - local courses and extracurricular activities offered by the LOT institutes

 LOT institutes take turns in organizing the LOT Summer school (in June/July) and Winter school (in January).
 The topics of the courses are determined in accordance with the research topics of LOT.
 The curriculum is put together by the curriculum committee in collaboration with the organizing institute.
 The LOT schools are intended for both PhD- and RM-students.
 General courses are open only to RM2- and PhD students.
 RM2-students are those RM-students that have already followed a year of RM-education.
 During the Winter schools, LOT also provides courses that are aimed specifically at RM1-students.
 RM1-students are those students that started their study in the Fall preceding the Winter School.
 Although intended for RM1-students, RM2 and PhD students are welcome to join these courses if there is sufficient room.
 More detailed information can be found on the last Winter School's webpage.

-EMLAR provides specific training in experimental methods for language acquisition research, and is organized yearly in Utrecht (in the spring).
+EMLAR provides specific training in experimental methods for language acquisition research, and is organized yearly in Utrecht.
+RM/PhD students can earn LOT credits through participation in EMLAR.

 The courses offered by the participating institutes are principally aimed at their own graduate students.
 However, these courses are also open to graduate students of the other LOT-institutes.
 Local courses typically provide basic linguistic training and research skills that are relevant for the research within that institute.
 Furthermore, local institutes provide teacher training, presentation skills, discussion groups, tutorials etc. In addition, all institutes organize extra-curricular activities which are directly related to the research of the graduate students, such as colloquia in which senior and junior researchers discuss their work, participation in international conferences and workshops, and training in international summer schools.